tochman/the_blue_print/chapters/03-state-and-props.md

 ## Handling Side Effects with useEffect

-While state manages the data that changes over time, many React components also need to perform side effects—operations that interact with the outside world or have effects beyond rendering.
+While state manages the data that changes over time, many React components also need to perform side effects: operations that interact with the outside world or have effects beyond rendering.
 The `useEffect` hook provides a structured way to handle these side effects while maintaining React's declarative principles.

 Side effects include network requests, setting up subscriptions, manually changing the DOM, starting timers, and cleaning up resources.
 The `useEffect` hook lets you perform these operations in a way that's coordinated with React's rendering cycle.